 And if you decide to invest in an expensive JDM rod, trying to save a few bucks on a cheap US line is just silly.
 You will enjoy the experience a lot more with a good line.
 There really is a difference.

-Not many people use baitcasters to cast micro spoons, but a good BFS reel can easily cast 1.8 gram jigs, and there are a few baitcasters that are designed for fishing in Areas.
-The Daiwa Area Bum 60L-B and the Shimano Cardiff AX B62SUL-RG are two rods that would do nicely when spoon fishing for panfish.
-Although I have caught fish casting a .9 gram spoon with a baitcaster, I would recommend fishing the 1.6 or 1.8 gram spoons instead.
+Not many people use baitcasters to cast micro spoons, but a good BFS reel can easily cast 1.8 gram jigs.
+Unfortunately, there are very few baitcasters that are designed for fishing in Areas.
+The Daiwa Presso ST 60L-B and the Shimano Cardiff AX B62SUL-RG are two rods that would do nicely when spoon fishing for panfish.
+Although I have caught fish casting a 1 gram spoon with a baitcaster, I would recommend fishing the 1.6 or 1.8 gram spoons instead.
 They're heavy enough to cast with a BFS reel and a rod designed for fishing in Areas, and they're still small enough for panfish.

 Take a look at the micro spoons.
 They work!